 Many people believe that straight teeth are just for cosmetic purposes.
-Straighter teeth can certainly improve your appearance, but have you considered the many health benefits accompany a beautiful smile?
+Straighter teeth can certainly improve your appearance, but have you considered the many health benefits accompanying a beautiful smile?

 - Easy Maintenance - Straight teeth are just easier to clean.
-Crooked and crowded teeth make it more difficult to brush away and debris.
-It is also more likely for bacteria to grow in the pockets, creating the potential for tooth decay simply because it is more difficult to clean.
+Crooked and crowded teeth make it more difficult to brush away plaque and debris.
+It is also more likely for bacteria to grow in the pockets, creating the potential for tooth decay because it is more difficult to clean those pockets.

 - Avoiding Inflammation and Infection - When teeth are not aligned, they can irritate the gums and cause inflammation.
 Inflamed gums can be a characteristic of periodontal disease.
 In addition to the damage caused to gums, we now know periodontal disease contributes to other conditions in the body, including heart disease, diabetes, and stroke.
 Periodontal disease occurs when bacteria builds up and begins to wear away your gums and bone.
 Straight teeth will reduce the risk of these diseases and health issues.